My Amazon Simple Email Service (Amazon SES) Simple Mail Transfer Protocol (SMTP) is timing out.

 Troubleshoot SSL/TLS negotiations

-If your TCP connection is successful but you're still having connectivity or timeout issues, check if there are problems with SSL/TLS.
+If your TCP connection is successful but you're still experiencing connectivity or timeout issues, then complete the following steps to check for issues with SSL/TLS:

 openssl s_client -crlf -connect email-smtp.us-east-1.amazonaws.com:465